ThinamXx/ImageClassification_DataAugmentation_CNN/README.md

 # Image-Classification-with-Fastai
-Implementation of Convolutional Neural Netwoks along with ResNet by using Fast.ai from scratch.
+This repository presents the Implementation of Convolutional Neural Netwoks along with ResNet by using Fast.ai from scratch.